variantstudios/frontrangefirerescue.co/pages/Life-Safety/fire-prevention/index.md

 ### **Scope**

 Front Range Fire Rescue (FRFR) has adopted the International Fire Code within its jurisdictional area.
 The [2006 IFC](/uploads/2006 IFC Amendments.pdf){: target="_blank"} is in place within the Town of Johnstown corporate limits.
 The [2012 IFC](/uploads/2012 IFC Amendments.pdf){: target="_blank"} is in place within the Town of Milliken corporate limits as well as unincorporated Weld County.
-The procedures and processes established within all portions of the FRFR Construction and Development Procedures Manual are applicable throughout the FRFR jurisdiction.&nbsp; Click on&nbsp; [&nbsp;2019 FRFR Construction Procedures Guide](/uploads/Construction Procedures Guide &#40;2019&#41;.pdf) for the most current information.
+The procedures and processes established within all portions of the FRFR Construction and Development Procedures Manual are applicable throughout the FRFR jurisdiction.&nbsp; Click on the [2020 FRFR Construction Procedures Guide](/Life-Safety/Construction Procedures Guide &#40;update August 2020&#41;.pdf) for the most current information.

 ### **Plans to be Reviewed**